 It helps to plan an itinerary.
 And if you plan for some four months, it gives you ample time to observe the flight ticket price trends and make the booking at a sweet time.
 The time frame is the convenient time when prices are at their lowest offer with maximum customer preferences covered.
 A study has pointed out an average of 3 months for the London-Singapore sector.
 And the booking is made 4 weeks before departure.

-Planning has always been beneficial, but one should not get stuck rigidly to that plan.
 There should be some scope for flexibility of dates of travel and cities involved.
-If you have time flexibility, you can explore cheaper flight options one or two days in advance or in hind.
+If you have time flexibility, you can explore cheaper flight options one or two days in advance as well.
 It’s a known fact that weekend travel is pricier as compared to midweek.
 And similarly, early morning flights are cheaper as compared to evening flights.
 There are around 261 weekly flights between these two cities and endless options.
 Similarly, if one is not obsessed over some particular airline or direct flight, check cheaper options with respectable stopovers.
 For example, a study pointed out that if you can take a stopover in Paris, Frankfurt or Oslo en route from London to Singapore, some pounds get saved.

 By the way, direct nonstop flights are always costlier and also tiresome over such long distances.
 Economy travel leaves you enervated, while premium travel may leave you high and dry on the pockets.
 So it’s better to play smart and look for cheaper options with stopovers.
 Travelling by low-cost carriers is cheaper as compared to luxury airlines.